Co-authored by BRI CEO Giles Shih and Thinc Strategy Partner Karen Albritton.

 1 – Encourage people to use vacation time and take sick leave

-Many vacation plans have been cancelled due of travel restrictions.
+Many vacation plans have been cancelled due to travel restrictions.
 That can be hard on people mentally.
 We know people struggle to vacation at home.
 However, unplugging is vital.
 It is natural to feel like taking time off decreases productivity, but according to science (and we trust the science!) that is not the case.
 Taking breaks actually makes a person more productive; and according to research conducted at the University of California, vacations help reduce stress levels and improve the immune system.
 Who doesn’t want a more productive, healthier, and less stressed workplace?

 Don’t make people feel guilty about needing a break.
 We provide a generous vacation package and encourage all team members to use them.
 Furthermore, we expect folks on vacation to also take a break from their work emails and texts while they are out of the office!